By Ken Zurski

 That same year in 1931, Earhart crashed her autogiro at an airshow in Detroit.
 Her husband, George Putnam, was the first to arrive at the wreckage: “I saw Amelia emerge from the dust and wave her hands in the air,” he said.
 “She was unhurt.”
 But Putnam was on the ground, writhing in pain.
 In his haste to reach the wreck site he tripped, fell and cracked three ribs.
 “Never had I run so fast,” he described afterwards, “until one of the guy wires caught my pumping legs exactly at the ankles.”

-Unaware of her husband’s injury, Earhart happily waved to the crowd.
+Unaware of her husband’s injury, Earhart happily acknowledged to the crowd.

 While she was glad to walk away unscathed and Putman’s predicament was just an unfortunate accident, it would be her last call with the autogiro.

-Tragically, six years later in 1937, over the Pacific, her interminable legacy begins.
+Tragically, six years later in 1937, over the Pacific, her legacy as it is known today would begin.